-The Change of Pace subscription option made for advanced learners is pretty easily my least favorite of all three levels.
+The material for advanced learners is pretty easily my least favorite of all three levels.
 But, even so, it’s still not a bad resource by any means and may be worth paying for, at least for some people.

 It’s a little bit strange because the intermediate level of News in Slow Spanish was originally created (I assume) to be a bridge to native materials.
 And now, an extra level has been added in.
 That said, it still does serve a purpose.